a designer tests a serif font with a swatch of brand colors

 In this post, we’ll look at the different types of fonts and their characteristics.
-We’ll then review some of the best web fonts for business websites and blogs.
+We’ll then review some of the best web fonts for business websites.
 Finally, we’ll share some tips to help you choose a style for your site.
-Let’s get started!

-Fonts are an important feature of your website.
-You might be able to recognize Times New Roman in a heading and Arial in the body of a post, but there is more to fonts than meets the eye.
+Fonts are an important feature that helps round out the visual identity of your website.
+You might be able to recognize some common fonts, like Times New Roman in a heading and Arial in the body of a post, but there is more to fonts than meets the eye.

-There are more than 550,000 fonts on the net.
-Most of them can be classified into one of four categories: serif, sans serif, script, and display/decorative.
-Let’s take a look at what distinguishes these groups from one another.
+There are more than 550,000 fonts available online, and most of them can be classified into one of four categories: serif, sans serif, script, and display/decorative.
+Let’s take a look at the distinguishing features of each of these groups.

 Serif

-Serif fonts are categorized by the small lines at the ends of each letter.
-They’re usually found in newspapers and textbooks.
-Additionally, many news sites like The Atlantic use serif fonts:
+Serif fonts are categorized by the small lines at the ends of each letter which are called “serifs.”
+This style is usually found in traditional print cases, like newspapers and textbooks.
+Additionally, many news websites like The Atlantic use serif fonts:

-Popular examples include Times New Roman and Verona.
+Popular examples of serif fonts include Times New Roman and Verona.
 This font family communicates a sense of tradition and formality.

-Sans serifs are the most ubiquitous font on the internet.
+Sans serifs are the most ubiquitous font style on the internet.
 They are clean and simple, and come without any bells or whistles.
+Sans is the French word for “without,” so sans serif literally means, “without serif.”

-Popular sans serif styles include Open Sans and Arial.
-These fonts can help you project a contemporary look.
+Popular sans serif styles include Open Sans and Arial, and they lend a contemporary look to a project.

 Script